gethub7786/ecommerce/README.md

 python automation_tool/main.py
 ```

 From the menu select a supplier, add credentials (API keys, FTP details, etc.) and optionally schedule recurring inventory fetches.
-Keystone and Seawide offer both update and full inventory downloads which can also be scheduled.
+Keystone, CWR and Seawide offer both update and full inventory downloads which can also be scheduled.
 For each supplier you may test the connection and schedule catalog downloads at intervals of **5 minutes**, **1 hour**, **1 day** or **1 week**.
 Catalog entries can later be removed from the "Manage Catalog" option.

 ## Inventory Processor